 - to enable participants to share and exchange practice and experience

-- to provide input to the Global Compact on its future development and activity
+- to provide input to the UN Global Compact on its future development and activity

-- to promote the Global Compact principles throughout the UK business community
+- to promote the UN Global Compact principles throughout the UK business community

-- to help promote and support the Global Compact worldwide
+- to help promote and support the UN Global Compact worldwide

 The Advisory Group works to help the Network achieve its aims and consists of representatives from both multinational corporations and SMEs.
 It also includes observers from government, non-governmental organisations, and trade unions.